Janelle Brown Slams Rumors That She’s Leaving ‘Sister Wives,’ Says It’s All ‘Rubbish’

-Fans of the hit TLC show Sister Wives were shocked by the news that Meri Brown — Kody Brown’s original “wife” — was leaving the show after a good number of years of being one of its stars.
+Fans of hit TLC show Sister Wives were shocked by the news that Meri Brown — Kody Brown’s original “wife” — was leaving the show after a good number of years of being one of its stars.

 But not long after word broke about Meri’s departure, rumors began circulating in the blog-osphere that Janelle Brown was also leaving the hit show.

-According to In Touch Weekly, Janelle had had enough of the rumors about it all, and took to social media to slam the rumors about her departure from Sister Wives as being “total rubbish.”
+According to In Touch Weekly, Janelle has had enough of and took to social media to slam the rumors about her departure from Sister Wives as being “total rubbish.”

-Janelle also went on to say that her relationship with Kody was doing “just fine,” and that she was still very happily in love with him.
+Janelle also went on to say that her relationship with Kody was doing “just fine,” and that she is still very happily in love with him.

 This isn’t the first time that Janelle has had to shut down rumors about her split from the Brown patriarch.